 Indirect discrimination involves asking for a pre-requisite in a job position which disabled people don’t have and that pre-requisite isn’t applicable in that job position.
 An example here is that requiring a driver’s license for a job title when the job position doesn’t involve any driving at all, this show that disabled persons can’t apply even though driving isn’t required, in this case, it’s an indirect discrimination, but if the job position actually involves driving a bus or any other vehicle, that’s justified.

 Failure To Make Adjustments

 According to the equality act, every company or employer must make adjustments in order to make the working environment favorable to disabled people, they should help disabled people access jobs and educational resource easily just like nondisabled persons.
 This what’s referred to “making reasonable adjustments”.
 This implies that employers shouldn’t create a working space that’s only favorable to non-disabled people.
 Disabled employees can experience some hardship if the employer fails to make reasonable adjustments.
 It’s the responsibility of the employer to create parking space close to the office for mobility impairment needs.

 Discrimination Due To Disability

-Another example is that when a cancer patient takes a leave for treatment and he wasn’t paid his bonuses just like other non-disabled employees, this scenario is considered as disability discrimination.
-If you believe you have been discriminated because of your health condition you should contact a lawyer that will help you make claims for your right that have been violated.
+Another example is that when a cancer patient takes leave for treatment and he wasn’t paid his bonuses just like other non-disabled employees, this scenario is considered as disability discrimination.
+If you believe you have been discriminated against because of your health condition you should contact a lawyer that will help you make claims for your rights that have been violated.
 Here at Massey & Duffy, we specialize in dealing with disability discrimination cases, contact us now for a free consultation.